Key takeaways

 There are two primary ways to approach software development: building an in-house team or outsourcing.
 The latter means working with an established team on a project basis.
 Both options have their pros and cons, but when it comes to startups we don’t recommend hiring your own developers.

-In-house development requires extra effort, time, and money for
+In-house development requires extra effort, time, and money to be spent on the following:

 If you’d like to have a deeper look at in-house vs. outsourcing battle, check out our article ⬇️